The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Discussion Conclusion

 \subsection{What is considered SOTA in DP Auditing?}

-Although there are different settings and thus different auditing techniques in literature, we attempt to identify the results that can be considered state-of-the-art (SOTA) with respect to tightness.
+Although there are different settings and thus different auditing techniques in the literature, we attempt to identify the results that can be considered state-of-the-art (SOTA) with respect to tightness.
+To do so, we compare the reported empirical $\varepsilon$ values at standardized theoretical $\varepsilon$ levels (i.e., $\varepsilon = 8$) and algorithms (i.e., training CNN on CIFAR-10~\cite{jagielski2020auditing,nasr2021adversary,nasr2023tight,steinke2023privacy,annamalai2024nearly,cebere2025tighter,mahloujifar2024auditing,xiang2025privacy} when auditing DP-SGD).
 More precisely, in Table~\ref{tab:sota}, we do so while breaking down the DP guarantees audited and whether the other two key desirable properties are achieved.

-Put simply, when efficient audits are required, Xiang et al.~\cite{xiang2024preserving}'s work is SOTA.
+Put simply, when efficient audits are required, Xiang et al.~\cite{xiang2025privacy}'s work is SOTA.
 Specifically, their techniques achieve tight audits for simple mechanisms such as Laplace, Gaussian, or Randomized Response but only loose audits for more complex mechanisms like DP-SGD.
 One main limitation of Xiang et al.~\cite{xiang2025privacy}'s work is the potential loss in model utility as it requires millions of target records to be added to the initial dataset for audits to be tight.
 For DP-SGD specifically, loosening the end-to-end property allows us to achieve tight audits using Nasr et al.~\cite{nasr2023tight}'s technique, while also preserving model utility.

-When audits can be inefficient but minimal utility loss is expected, we consider the auditing method by Jagielski et al.~\cite{jagielski2020auditing} to be SOTA for complex algorithms like DP-SGD and Lokna et al.~\cite{lokna2023group} for simple mechanisms satisfying \approxdp.
-We also note that Chadha et al.~\cite{chadha2024auditing}'s method is the {\em only} technique available for mechanisms satisfying \rdp.
+When audits can be inefficient but minimal utility loss is expected, we consider the method by Jagielski et al.~\cite{jagielski2020auditing} to be SOTA for complex algorithms like DP-SGD and Lokna et al.~\cite{lokna2023group} for simple mechanisms satisfying \approxdp.
+Also, Chadha et al.~\cite{chadha2024auditing}'s method is the {\em only} technique available for mechanisms satisfying \rdp.
 Finally, for \fdp (or \gdp), Annamalai et al.~\cite{annamalai2024nearly}'s auditing method is SOTA for end-to-end audits, while that by Cebere et al.~\cite{cebere2025tighter} is SOTA for audits over sub-sampling that do not need to be end-to-end.